 The XPath path /html/body/*/span/@class

-Normally, in everyday work, this doesn't happen when working with DOM, so we're only showing you here for completeness' sake.
-But if you're working with XML documents, XPath is the main way to navigate through the document.
+In everyday work, programmers rarely use XPath when working with DOM, so we're only learning it here to show the whole picture.
+But if you're working with XML documents, XPath is the main way to navigate a document.

 The Hexlet support team or other students will answer you.